b2220333/USupermarket/README.md

 - "R = Rotate item"
 - "F" = Toggle Placing/Selecting Mode
 - "+", "-" = Increase/Decrease stack height
-- "TAB" = Open list of spawnable items.
-Click on an item to spawn it.
-TAB again to close the list
+- "Space = Spawn item" // Right now only if there is a Mug.uasset in the Chace folder

 ## Setting up Shelves:
 - Add a BlockingVolume to the scene